Niemann-Pick disease type A

 - The American Society of Gene & Cell Therapy provides information on the treatment of lysosomal storage diseases.

-- Genetics Home Reference (GHR) contains information on Niemann-Pick disease.
-This website is maintained by the National Library of Medicine.
+- Genetics Home Reference (GHR) contains information on Niemann-Pick disease type A. This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.